Rogue Opera Presents

 Matinee Performance: FREE* (includes accompanying adults)

-** We are also happy to discuss partial donation-in-kind arrangements - e.g. provision of rehearsal space or promotion/advertising support for our public shows
+* Thanks to support from Wandsworth Arts Fringe through Wandsworth Grant Fund and local sponsors ** We are also happy to discuss partial donation-in-kind arrangements via provision of rehearsal space for the company.

 Music Director, Guy Murgatroyd, is an accomplished pianist, repetiteur and teacher, who enjoys introducing classical music to children with a focus on fun and development, as a private tutor and with The Bach Choir’s outreach program, at the Royal Academy of Music’s Open Academy sessions and at the Abingdon Summer School.